Ayse-Akdede/Gridsome-Workshop/README.md

 **5. Start a local development server**

-Now you can go to your favorite browser and open your local hosted site bye typing one of following links.
+Now you can go to your favorite browser and open your locally hosted site by clicking CTRL + Link.

 - Local: http://localhost:8080/
 - Network: http://192.168.0.159:8080/